 - Problems with leased printers/copiers/scanners should be reported to Print & Copy services.

-Verify that you can access your shared files on the new mapped network drive called Shares.
+Verify that you can access your shared files on the mapped network drive called Shares.

-- All UWM network drives are now consolidated under one location called “Shares.”
-These changes were made during Summer 2020 but might not affect your computer until you return to campus.
+- All UWM network drives are consolidated under one location called “Shares.”

 - Instructions to map Shares: